Saturday, September 13, 2014

 The photo above is of Lovely Louise under sail on Lake Michigan with captains Katie and Jessie.
 This photo was taken from Katie and Jessie's blog since the camera was left on Last Dance when the crew encountered this duo in a lock.
 Louise would appreciate this photo more, as she is in action.
 In the Trent her mast was unstepped, lying on deck in wooden supports, so she could clear the low, non-opening bridges.
 Not in her prettiest do.

 Katie and Jessie, life-long friends, decided to purchase a sailboat for the challenge of cruising the Great Loop.
 They left Michigan September, 2012, when they were 23 years old.
-A trip of this length is usually undertaken by folks old enough to have completed a career and saved a life time.
+A trip of this length is usually undertaken by folks old enough to have completed a career and saved for a lifetime.
 It is unique for the trip to be challenged by people so young.

 Their Loop was completed September, 2014.
 More can be found on their blog: